The role of orbital order in the stabilization of the $(\pi,0)$ ordered magnetic state in a minimal two-band model for iron pnictides: Transverse spin fluctuations

 The origin of this \textit{orbital-order-induced stabilization} is as follows.
 Effectively, the AF and F spin couplings are optimized by the electron density redistribution associated with orbital order.
-The increased electron density in $\alpha$ band favors AF coupling (super exchange) in the $x$ direction (NN) and in the diagonal direction (NNN), whereas the increased hole density in $\beta$ band favors F coupling (carrier-mediated) in the $y$ direction (NN) and AF coupling in the diagonal direction (NNN).\cite{Ghosh} Thus, all the spin couplings work together and the $\alpha$ and $\beta$ magnets both reinforce ($\pi,0$) ordering without any frustration.
+The increased electron density in $\alpha$ band favors AF coupling (super exchange) in the $x$ direction (NN) and in the diagonal direction (NNN), whereas the increased hole density in $\beta$ band favors carrier-mediated F coupling in the $y$ direction (NN) and AF coupling in the diagonal direction (NNN) \cite{Ghosh}.
+Thus, all the spin couplings work together and the $\alpha$ and $\beta$ magnets both reinforce ($\pi,0$) ordering without any frustration.
 It is important to note here that the magnetic and orbital orderings effectively \textit{stabilize each other} and constitute a composite spin-orbital ordered state with $ m \neq $0.
 Our model thus provides a microscopic understanding of the close relation between in-plane anisotropy, orbital order, and the SDW magnetic order.
 If the inter-orbital Coulomb interaction term $Vn_{i\alpha}n_{i\beta}$ is included in our model, it will only enhance the orbital offset $\Delta_{\alpha \beta}$ due to orbital disparity, and therefore enhance the effect discussed above.

-Ferro orbital order was also reported in a recent study of magnetic excitations in iron pnictides within a degenerate double-exchange model including antiferromagnetic superexchange interactions.\cite{Phillips} Orbital and spin polarizations were studied as function of band filling and the spin-fermion coupling strength.
-Breaking of in-plane lattice symmetry by ferro orbital order was linked to the orthorhombic lattice distortion, strong electronic anisotropy, Fermi surface reconstruction, and transport anomalies.
+Ferro orbital order was reported in a recent study of magnetic excitations in iron pnictides within a degenerate double-exchange model including antiferromagnetic superexchange interactions \cite{Phillips}.
 However, the sign of the ferro orbital order reported in this work ($n_{yz}>n_{xz}$) does not agree with experiments.
 Furthermore, for a realistic NN hopping value of 200 meV, their calculated spin wave energy scale of around 30 meV is well below the nearly 200 meV energy scale measured in INS experiments.
 Ferro orbital was also reported in other multi-orbital models due to electron correlation \cite{Quan}, anisotropic inter-orbital hopping \cite{Bascones} and electron-lattice coupling \cite{Liu}.
 However, spin wave excitations and role of orbital ordering in stabilization of ($\pi,0$) state with respect to transverse spin fluctuations was not investigated.
 Moreover, crystal field splitting due to orthorhombic distortion is necessary to stabilize orbital ordering in these models unlike our model.

-Finally, we investigate the effect of finite inter-orbital Hund's coupling $J$, and consider the Hamiltonian:
+Now, we investigate the effect of finite inter-orbital Hund's coupling $J$, and consider the Hamiltonian:

 where the interaction matrix elements $U_{\mu \nu}$=$U_{\mu}$ for $\mu$=$\nu$ and $U_{\mu \nu}$=$2J$ for $\mu \nu$.
 The self-consistent exchange fields are now given by $2\Delta_\alpha$=$U_{\alpha} m_{\alpha} + J m_{\beta}$ and $2\Delta_\beta$=$U_{\beta} m_{\beta} + J m_{\alpha}$.